bakercp/PacketSerial/README.md

 See the `Encoding/COBS.h` and `Encoding/SLIP.h` for examples and further documentation.

-### Customizing the Packet Marker Byte and Buffer Size
+### Changing the Packet Marker Byte and Receive Buffer Size

 For example, to increase the buffer size for a standard `COBS` encoder to 512, one can defined the templated class like this: